-That may sound technical or scientific, but what it really means is that, finally, individual health statistics would be tracked in a massive database and we could begin to learn from what we know about others who face the same conditions or share similar genes.
+That may sound technical or scientific, but what it really means is that, finally, individual health statistics would be tracked in a massive database.
+If this happens, we could more easily begin to learn from what we already know about others who face the same conditions or share similar genes.

-But taking that blood type idea even further and applying it more broadly to acknowledge variances among our proteins, metabolites, genes, cellular assays (secretions) and more on a person by person basis, is an exciting concept to consider!
+But extending that blood type idea even further and applying it more broadly to acknowledge variances among our proteins, metabolites, genes, cellular assays (secretions) and more on a person by person basis, is an exciting concept to consider!

 Could we ever know enough about our individual body functions to be able to target prevention and treatment strategies that are unique to our own physiology?
 Someday, I think so.

-Precision medicine is underway now and is already having an impact on the treatment of cancers.
-Many cancer incidence rates are increasing and cancers overall are among the leading causes of death both here in the U.S. and all over the world.
+Precision medicine is already having an impact on the treatment of cancers.
+Many cancer incidence rates are increasing and cancers are among the leading causes of death both here in the U.S. and all over the world.

-And we are learning more every day about those signatures.
-While we know now from research that cancer is predominantly a lifestyle disease, resulting from damage to the genes based on things like our food choices, exposure to chemicals and toxins and stress, we also know that there is a genetic component and that inherited gene variations can also play a significant role in cancer development.
+Research tells us that cancer is predominantly a lifestyle disease, resulting from damage to the genes based on things like our food choices, exposure to chemicals and toxins and stress.
+But we also know that there is a genetic component and that inherited gene variations can play a significant role in cancer development.

 Knowing this, precision medicine scientists are already adjusting their risk assessments, their diagnoses and therapeutic strategies based on the variances among the genes that they observe, enabling targeted therapies, drugs and antibodies to be developed that are already having incredible results.

 We are just starting… and as we analyze more cancer genomes and conduct more trials, the precision medicine initiative hopes to build a “cancer knowledge network” to store the data and the conclusions and enable scientists, health care workers — and even patients — to access it.

 What that means is that researchers can use details our bodies can give us, from our genes to our cells to our lifestyles, gather the information into a database where it can be studied and cross-referenced, and then they can develop some powerful applications using advancing technologies.

-Blood tests might be able to reveal tumors cells or enable early detection of cancer through tumor DNA.
+Blood tests might be able to reveal tumor cells or enable early detection of cancer through tumor DNA.
 Or we may be able to use genotyping to uncover the specific variants among genes that lead to certain conditions, enabling more effective treatment, earlier detection and ultimately, prevention.

 While the greatest benefits will likely take some time, it is also hoped that another shorter-term benefit may be found in pharmacogenetics: getting the right drug to the right patient in the right dose.
 For those on medications, this can be very impactful.